amishshah/discord.js-guide/getting-started/creating-a-bot-account.md

 <img src="../assets/application-to-bot.gif" width="480"/>

 You may also choose to uncheck the _Public Bot_ checkbox if you don't want your bot being added by users other than yourself.
 You can modify this at any time.

+## Next
+After you have your bot token, take a look at how to [install discord.js](./installing-discordjs.html)